-FC Portugal 2006 build upon the low-level skills research conducted during 2005.
+FC Portugal 2006 was built upon the low-level skills research conducted during previous years.
 Although there is still space for improvement in FC Portugal low-level skills, we feel that we currently have a very performing set of these skills.
 We are currently focused on the high-level decision and cooperation mechanisms of our agents.
 The skills have been developed using several different techniques.
 Some are based on a derived analytical physical model of the physics inside the simulator others are based on online optimization while others are based on functions estimators derived from experience.

-For RoboCup 2006 3D soccer simulation competition we expect that the decisive factor (like in the 2D competition) may be the high-level reasoning capacities of the players and not their low-level skills.
-Thus we are working mainly on high-level coordination methodologies for our 2006 team.
+For RoboCup 2006 3D soccer simulation competition, the decisive factor (like in the 2D competition) was the high-level reasoning capacities of the players and not their low-level skills.
+Thus we worked mainly on high-level coordination methodologies for our 2006 team.